John Berkey: Postage stamps

 In 1992, the US Postal Service held a public vote on the design of a new commemorative stamp which was to feature Elvis Presley.
 Two designs were shortlisted: a younger Elvis by Mark Stutzman, and an older Elvis by John Berkey.
 Stutzman's "Young Elvis" won the competition with over 75% of the votes.
 Berkey nevertheless went on to design 15 other postage stamps, including the 1991 Christmas stamp featuring an illustration of Santa Claus.

 Honors and awards

 In 1999, John Berkey received the Spectrum Award for Grand Master.

 In 2004 he was elected to the Society of Illustrators' Hall of Fame.
-On March 22, 2007, Excelsior, Minnesota honored him with "John Berkey Day."
+On March 22, 2007, Excelsior, Minnesota, honored him with "John Berkey Day."

 John Berkey was Artist Guest of Honor at Minicon 35 in 2000.

-Death and legacy

-Berkey died of heart failure on April 28, 2008 at his home in Excelsior, Minnesota.
+Personal life and death

+Berkey and his wife, Damaris, lived in Excelsior, Minnesota, and had three children.
+He died at home on April 29, 2008, at the age of 75.

+Legacy

-Many of his original paintings are periodically on display at ArtOrg in Northfield, Minnesota.
+Many of his original paintings have been displayed at ArtOrg in Northfield, Minnesota.

 In his lifetime, Berkey influenced a number of artists, especially science fiction artists, among them James Gurney, Drew Struzan, Vincent Di Fate, Stephen Youll, John Picacio, Brandon Peterson and Michael Kaluta.
-Artist Corrie Erickson studied under Berkey.